cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx.instance.runtime_properties['my_properties']['my_nested_property'] = 'nested_value'
 {{< /gsHighlight >}}

-Once a `dict` attribute is discovered during the attribute search, the following logic applies:
+Once a dictionary attribute is discovered during the attribute search, the following logic applies:

 * If there is a single argument remaining, the call is determined to be read access and the key path is calculated as the above demonstrates.